maxmumford/mosync-qr-scanner/README.md

 MoSync QR Scanner Example Project
 =========

-This project is designed to give you a starting point for making a javascript based crossed platform QR code scanner with MoSync.
+This project is designed to give you a starting point for making a javascript based cross platform QR code scanner with MoSync.

 You can find the associated tutorial post here: